teradaian/M3L14-useRef/README.md

 ### Step 4

 - There's just one more problem to solve - the password and confirm password inputs should match, or else there's not much point of having the user confirm their password at all.
-- Revise the `handleChange` function to also check if the passwords match, and to only set `validForm` to true if both `.checkValidity()` returns true and password and confirm password match.
+- Revise the `handleChange` function to also check if the passwords match, and to only set `validForm` to true if both `.checkValidity()` returns true, and password and confirm password match.

 - Note: Think about what you know about state and the useState setter function!
 Can we rely on `form.password` or `form.confirmPassword` to be up to date inside of `handleChange`?
 What might we need to reference instead?

-- Finally, test the form with correctly matching and incorrectly matching passwords!
+- Test the form with correctly matching and incorrectly matching passwords!
 If the submit button acts as required, then you're done!